Image © Julie R. Neidlinger. All rights reserved.

 How A Subscription Works

-Paid subscriptions have access to all content in the Lone Prairie Magazine on Substack, including the other sections mentioned previously.
+Paid subscriptions provide access to all content on Lone Prairie Magazine on Substack, including the other sections mentioned previously.

 Regarding free trials…

-As noted, almost every post is emailed to subscribers, though for free subscribers, some of those posts aren’t fully available without paid access.
-Only paid members are allowed to comment on posts and most notes, though there may be exceptions.
+As noted, almost every post is emailed to subscribers, though free subscribers may not have full access to some posts without paid access.
+Only paid members can comment on posts and most notes, though there may be exceptions.2

 What You Can Expect To Read